NervePool: A Simplicial Pooling Layer: Conclusions and future directions

-The authors would like to thank Sourabh Palande and Bastian Rieck for helpful discussions regarding pooling layer differentiability.
-The work of SM and EM was funded in part by the National Science Foundation, through grants CCF-1907591, CCF-2106578, and CCF-2142713.
-The work of MH was funded by NIH NIGMS-R01GM135929.
+\paragraph*{Funding} This work was funded in part by the National Science Foundation, through grants CCF-1907591, CCF-2106578, and CCF-2142713 as well as NIH NIGMS-R01GM135929.
+This work has received funding from the Swiss State Secretariat for Education, Research, and Innovation (SERI).

+\paragraph*{Acknowledgements} Sarah McGuire and Ernst R\"oell should be considered as co-first authors.
+The authors would like to thank Sourabh Palande for helpful discussions.